jmb004/Data-Analyst-Portfolio/README.md

 (JBalog_GLProject_AllLifeBank_CustomerSegmentation.ipynb) - Project for GreatLearning DS/BA course using agglomeration hierarchical and k-means clustering techniques.

 (SQL_AdventureWorks.ipynb) - Project to pull data from MSQL db into Juypter Notebook to run Python for CRUD commands.

+(SQL_4DS_Exercises.sql) - Following along with the book "SQL for Data Scientists: A Beginner's Guide for Building Datasets for Analysis": https://bit.ly/2YR0st3